liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/data-handlers.markdown

 [StagedModel](https://docs.liferay.com/portal/7.0/javadocs/portal-kernel/com/liferay/portal/kernel/model/StagedModel.html)
 interface.
 Staged models are the parent interface of an entity being handled in the Staging framework.
-For example, since the Bookmarks application manages two entities (folders and entries), it has a staged model for both.
+For example, since the Bookmarks application manages two entities (folders and entries), it has a staged model for both (e.g., `BookmarksEntryStagedModelRepository` and `BookmarksFolderStagedModelRepository`).

 Staged model data handlers are responsible for importing/exporting data related to the staged model entity.